MicrosoftDocs/Advertising/advertising/bingads-13/guides/authentication-oauth-quick-start.md

 ms.date: 11/13/2024
 description: Make your first API call with an access token.
 ---
-# Make Your First API Call — Updated for Google OAuth Support
+# Make your first API call

 This article explains how to authenticate and make your first Microsoft Advertising API call.
 Microsoft Advertising now supports authenticating users with **either Microsoft OAuth (Azure identity)** or **Google OAuth 2.0**.